kavwad/insurance_comparison/README.md

 - Does not model HSA/FSA contributions
 - Does not account for balance billing
 - Does not model coverage limits or prior authorizations

-## License

-MIT License - feel free to use and modify for your own purposes.